 If you are considering filing for bankruptcy, it is important not to make innocent or accidental errors that could negatively impact your bankruptcy case.
 Avoiding the common mistakes can preempt creditor and trustee challenges and help ensure that your bankruptcy process proceeds smoothly.

-The most important step to take to ensure you don’t make any mistakes is to immediately consult with an experienced Central Valley bankruptcy attorney as soon as you decide that filing Chapter 7 bankruptcy is inevitable given your financial situation.
+The most important step to take to ensure you don’t make any mistakes is to immediately consult with an experienced Stockton bankruptcy attorney as soon as you decide that filing Chapter 7 bankruptcy is inevitable given your financial situation.

 Mistakes to Avoid Before Filing Bankruptcy